TommonPavou/Persistent-Effects/README.md

 ## Description:
-Persistent Effects is a server-side mod designed to enhance gameplay and convenience.
+Persistent Effects is a mod designed to enhance gameplay and convenience.
 It ensures that players retain their positive status effects even after death, eliminating the frustration of losing buffs upon respawning.
 By preserving effects and reapplying them automatically, this mod not only improves the player experience but also maintains fairness in multiplayer environments.

 Key Features: